 Towards the end of the six months, I was looking for other work; this job was only temporary, after all, and I didn’t know what the future held.
 The reorganisation was coming to an end, but I didn’t want to be in the same situation six months before; I needed to ensure that I was in work – and so I successfully interviewed for another job elsewhere.

-The managing director was very kind and generous; he told me that he had been planning to offer to a full-time, permanent job, which caught me off-guard.
-I was very honoured to be considered for it, but I was already set on the new job; I had given an assurance I would be starting, and I felt an obligation to it.
+The managing director was very kind and generous; he told me that he had been planning to offer me a full-time, permanent job, which caught me off-guard.
+I was very honoured to be considered for it, but I was already set on the new job I had given an assurance I would be starting, and I felt an obligation to it.
 Oh how wrong I was; I should have taken the offer of the job with FSG, but since I had no clairvoyant skills, I couldn’t see what was about to happen.
 So I said goodbye to my fostering colleagues and went excitedly to a new job, that I hoped would be the beginning of a new career – but I was incredibly wrong.